abrarwafa/weatherR/vignettes/overview.md

 -   One of the problems I faced was getting an error every time I run `devtools::check()` stating that vignette failed to find the functions I wrote in order to run the examples.
-I ended up adding loading my package at the beginning of this document using `library(weatherR)` to solve this problem.
+I ended up loading my package at the beginning of this document using `library(weatherR)` to solve this problem.

 -   Finally, after installing my package from github on another device,